amankrsingh1812/OS-LAB/OS Lab 4/report.md

 rd=write_unencrypted,fwd=fwd2_1,fwdrate=100,format=yes,elapsed=10,interval=1
 rd=read_unencrypted,fwd=fwd2_2,fwdrate=100,format=no,elapsed=10,interval=1
 ```
-<u>The following benefits of encryption were observed in `ZFS`</u> -
+### Advantages of Encryption

-- It provides the ability to prevent unauthorized users from accessing certain files  on networks or shared computers.
-- This happens without barring those users from accessing other files on the disk.
+- **Prevents Unauthorized Access** - It provides the ability to prevent unauthorized users from accessing certain files on networks or shared computers.
+This happens without barring those users from accessing other files on the disk.
+- **Enhances Data Integrity** -  Encryption keeps your data safe from alterations, and recipients of the data will be able to see if it has been tampered with.

 ### Disadvantages of Encryption

+- **Risk of losing data** - If the user forgets his password, data can not be recovered by any means.

-- *More CPU usage* - Much higher CPU usage was observed during reading and writing with encryption ON.
+- **More CPU usage** - Much higher CPU usage was observed during reading and writing with encryption ON.
 This is because

     - While writing, the data has to be encrypted by the AES-GCM encryption algorithm.
 This requires much more computation power than write without encryption.
     - While reading, the data has to be decrypted.
 This requires much more computation power than read without decryption.

     These effects can be observed in `Read CPU Usage` and `Write CPU usage` in table below.

-- *More Time* - It takes more time to read and write with encryption ON.
+- **More Time** - It takes more time to read and write with encryption ON.
 This is because

     - While writing, the data has to be encrypted by the AES-GCM encryption algorithm.
 Some additional time gets utilised for running the computationally heavy algorithm.
     - While reading, the data has to be decrypted.
 Some additional time gets utilised for running the decryption algorithm.